Lake Lanier wildlife sailing: birds, eagles & fish you'll spot

 Can kids handle a sailboat charter focused on wildlife?

 Yes, and most kids love it.
 My boat carries up to 6 guests.
-I have had children as young as 4 on wildlife sails, and the quiet motion of a sailboat is easier on kids than a powerboat noise and bounce.
+I have had children as young as 4 on wildlife sails, and the quiet motion of a sailboat is easier on kids than a powerboat's noise and bounce.
 What matters most is bringing binoculars sized for small hands, sunscreen and a hat, and setting expectations that quiet moments produce the best sightings.
 Georgia DNR family-nature guides cover kid-appropriate viewing tips.
 For more on family charters, our family guide covers ages and pacing on longer sails.

 Do I need my own binoculars, or does the boat provide them?